 You can do this in several ways:

-On a per shipment basis - check the Do not notify Marketplace option in the Configure Shipment Widget
+On a per shipment basis: Check the Do not notify Marketplace option in the Other Shipping Options section of the Shipping Sidebar.

-On multiple shipments - after selecting multiple orders or shipments in either the Orders or Shipping tabs, go to the Update menu and choose Do Not Notify Marketplace.
+On multiple shipments: After selecting multiple orders or shipments in either the Orders or Shipping tabs, go to the Bulk Update menu and choose Do Not Notify Marketplace.

-When marking an order as Complete or a shipment as Shipped - uncheck the Notify Marketplace option in the Mark as Complete / Shipped screen.
+When marking an order or shipment as Shipped: Uncheck the Notify Marketplace option in the Mark as Shipped screen.

 ShipStation lets you know if your marketplace notifications were sent and received successfully using Smart Document Tracking.

-Check the Marketplace Notified column in the Shipping tab, or the Smart Document Tracking in the Shipment Widget or Shipment Details screens.
+Check the Marketplace Notified column in the Shipments tab or the Smart Document Tracking in the Shipment Details screens.

 Successful marketplace notifications will appear in dark grey and say Notified.
 Failed marketplace notifications will appear in red and say Failed.
 Hover your mouse over the failed icon to view a pop-up with details on why the notification failed.